Essyer/PoETiS/README.md

 2. Go to settings, set account name, session ID, add at least one stash name and adjust net position and size to fit your inventory
 3. Click "run" button, if you want to show/hide frames click pencil
 4. Switch between stashes with <> buttons, each time you will need to send new request.
 Tooltip with name of stash will disappear once you hit "run" button or hide all buttons.
+5. You may want to modify filters, described below.
+For example jewels have too many mods, I added one mod per jewel category, but you probably will want much more.

 ![](https://i.ibb.co/wZnkPZ0/widget-multi.png)
 ![](https://i.ibb.co/tZw1kBF/widget-hidden1.png)